 The study also cites an article by EverFi President Preston Clark in which he laments "The Rise of the Silent Sales Floor."
 He says, "When the hum of voices is replaced with the hum of keystrokes, you should be very, very concerned."
 To remedy this, Clark recommends reps learn how to lead a sales process from start to finish.
 "Every step.
 Every stage.
 Open to close."

-With all of this updated data, what should you do when it pays off and a prospect actually answers the phone?
 The data experts over at Gong.io analyzed more than 100,000 connected outreach calls and analyzed them using AI.
 They found a few things to be true:

 - Once connected, you have five seconds to earn five minutes of your prospect's time.